isszz/tinymce.toolbarsticky/README.md

 # Installation Notes

-1. Create a new `toolbarsticky` in the `tinymce/plugins/` directory
+- Upload the plugins directory directly, or follow the instructions below
-2. Save the code to `tinymce/plugins/toolbarsticky/plugin.min.js`
+- Save the code (min compressed code provided) to `tinymce/plugins/toolbarsticky/plugin.(min.)js`
-3. Add `toolbarsticky` to the `plugins` item of the editor configuration
+- Added `toolbarsticky` in the `plugins` item of editor configuration

 Please see the parameter description for other configurations, the function is very simple